John Mather (artist): Career

 In 1892 he was appointed to the Board of Trustees of the Public Library, Museums and National Gallery of Victoria.
 Mather was a member of the Felton Bequest Committee from 1905 to 1916 and as trustee, strongly supported Australian art.

-In 1912 along with Frederick McCubbin, Max Meldrum, Walter Withers Mather formed the breakaway Australian Art Association.
+In 1912 along with Frederick McCubbin, Max Meldrum, Walter Withers, Mather formed the breakaway Australian Art Association.

-Three of Mather's own paintings, Autumn in the Fitzroy Gardens in oils, and Morning, Lake Omeo and Wintry Weather, Yarra Glen, both watercolours, were purchased by the National Gallery of Victoria.

-Exhibition History
+Exhibition history

 Throughout his career John Mather exhibited his works in Victoria as well other Australian states and overseas.